 H$_{2}$ and N$_{2}$ were considered as proxies for hydrogen-like and getterable gases, considering $100$ and $10$~hours of injection at $1.5\times10^{-4}$ and $4.05\times10^{-5}$~mbar l/s, respectively.
 A fit to the available sticking coefficient experimental data (see Ref.~\cite{CHIGGIATO2006382} for N$_{2}$ and Sec.~\ref{sec:h2} for H$_{2}$) was performed to parametrise the sticking coefficient evolution as a function of the gas surface concentration.

-Figure ~\ref{fig:molH2} presents the results of the simulated sticking efficient evolution with the \textit{z} coordinate and the injection time.
-On the left, for H$_{2}$, the onset of saturation begins after around $20$ hours of injection and, after $100$~hours, the saturation only reaches the central region of the first 100\mm of RF foil, corresponding to around $2\%$ of the total area.
-On the right, for N$_{2}$, the saturation onsets after the first minutes from the injection and progresses much faster, as expected, reaching up to $200$~mm, corresponding to more than $15\%$ of the total area, after $10$~hours.\\ The results of these simulations, together with direct measurements on NEG samples in laboratory, assured that the level of saturation prospected in the RF box during Run 3 operation causes no safety issue to the \lhc operations.
+Figure ~\ref{fig:molH2} presents the results of the simulated sticking coefficient evolution with the \textit{z} coordinate and the injection time.
+On top, for H$_{2}$, the onset of saturation begins after around $20$ hours of injection and, after $100$~hours, the saturation only reaches the central region of the first 100\mm of RF foil, corresponding to around $2\%$ of the total area.
+On the bottom, for N$_{2}$, the saturation onsets after the first minutes from the injection and progresses much faster, as expected, reaching up to $200$~mm, corresponding to more than $15\%$ of the total area, after $10$~hours.

+The results of these simulations, together with direct measurements on NEG samples in laboratory, assured that the level of saturation prospected in the RF box during Run 3 operation causes no safety issue to the \lhc operations.